-Date of Last Actualiai Name of Plan Туре Form of Benefit Assessment of the Fund Officers' Superannuation Fund ("OSF") Defined Benefits (1) and Accumulation Indexed pension and lump sum 30 June 2006 (2) Commonwealth Bank of Australia 40 (UK) Staff Benefits Scheme Defined Benefits (1) and Indexed pension and ("CBA(UK)SBS") Accumulation lump sum 30 June 2007
+Name of Plan Туре Form of Benefit Date of Last Actuarial Assessment of the Fund Officers' Superannuation Fund Defined Benefits (1) and Accumulation Indexed pension and lump sum 30 June 2006 (2) Commonwealth Bank of Australia Accumulation iump sum 30 June 2000 (UK) Staff Benefits Scheme Defined Benefits (1) and Indexed pension and ("CBA(UK)SBS") Accumulation lump sum 30 June 2007

-(1) The defined benefit formulae are generally comprised of final superannuation salary, or final average superannuation salary, and service.
+- (1) The defined benefit formulae are generally comprised of final superannuation salary, or final average superannuation salary, and service. - (2) An actuarial assessment of the OSF at 30 June 2009 is currently in progress.